recursive-automata/word2vec_and_friends/README.md

 optimizing Word2Vec's prediction task is equivalent to factoring a specific construction of the word co-occurrence matrix [2].
-Accordingly, Word2Vec is just one of a handful of algorithms for learning so-called "word embeddings", including Stanford's GloVe and Facebook's FastText, as well as older players such as Latent Semantic Indexing and TextRank.
+Accordingly, Word2Vec is just one of a handful of algorithms for learning so-called "word embeddings" into vector spaces, including Stanford's GloVe and Facebook's FastText.

-I'll start with Word2Vec simply because I know it best.
-As free-time permits, I'll play with FastText and post the code.

 # Data sets